My ethnicity was a failure to get me to work in Bollywood: 'Axone' actor Lin Laishram | ExBulletin

 My ethnicity was a failure to get me to work in Bollywood: ‘Axone’ actor Lin Laishram

-Mumbai, June 28 (PTI) The “narrow view” of the Hindi film industry for artists in the Northeast has meant fewer opportunities for actors like her, says “Axon” star Lin Laishram, who thinks that it is time for Bollywood to stop stereotyping the people of the Region.
+The “narrow view” of the Hindi film industry for artists in the Northeast has resulted in fewer opportunities for actors like her, said “Axon” star Lin Laishram, who believes it is about time that Bollywood stops stereotyping locals.

 Laishram said that while the appreciation made her happy, it came to her after a nearly decade-long struggle in the industry, which is still learning to be more inclusive.